codacy/docs/docs/repositories-configure/integrations/gitlab-integration.md

 # GitLab integration

-The GitLab integration incorporates Codacy on your existing Git provider workflows.
+The GitLab integration incorporates Codacy on your existing Git provider workflows by reporting issues and the analysis status directly on your merge requests.

-Depending on the configuration of the GitLab integration, Codacy can report and notify you about issues directly on your merge requests.

 ## Enabling the GitLab integration {: id="enabling"}